 For some preferences — such preferences are marked with the warning icon — it is not feasible to automatically change their values.
 When you select such preference, you can click Open Options at the bottom of the page and configure it manually.

-Each of the items on the page also has a drop-down selector, where you can choose whether and how ReSharper should track the corresponding preference:
+Each of the items on the page also has a drop-down selector, where you can choose how ReSharper should react if the preference has suboptimal value:

 Ignore — ReSharper will not track this preference.